monome/docs/norns/shield.md

 software is fully compatible between the two.

-## flashing SD card
+## flashing microSD card

-to use shield, we'll need to load an SD card flashed with the correct software (called an *image*). this process is straightforward thanks to a program called etcher.
+to use shield, we'll need to load a microSD card flashed with the correct software (called an *image*). this process is straightforward thanks to a program called etcher.

 1. download and install [etcher](https://www.balena.io/etcher/) on your computer
 2. download the [latest norns shield image](https://github.com/monome/norns-image/releases/download/201202/norns201202-shield.img.zip)
 3. unzip the shield image and insert your SD card into your computer
-4. run etcher, which will ask you to select the unzipped shield image and identify your SD card as the target -- after that, the program will take care of everything
+4. run etcher, which will ask you to select the unzipped shield image and identify your microSD card as the target -- after that, the program will take care of everything
-5. once the process completes, eject the SD card from your computer and move onto the assembly steps below
+5. once the process completes, eject the microSD card from your computer and move onto the assembly steps below

 ## assembly